simonjvardy/Aviation-Consultancy/README.md

 ### Colour ###

-Thje colour palette was identified on [Coolors](https://coolors.co/)
+The colour palette was identified on [Coolors](https://coolors.co/)

 ### Image editing ###